microsoft/WhatTheHack/000-HowToHack/WTH-HackDescription-Template.md

-# What The Hack - Hack Root Readme Template
+# What The Hack - Hack Description Template

 *GF: The following is a quick example of what the root of this WTH should look like for a fictional hack*